Advanced Persistent Threat (APT)

-Google Apps was launched in 2006 as a software-as-a-service (SaaS) offering.
-Today’s Google Apps includes an office productivity suite, email, and document sharing, as well as Gmail, Google Talk for instant messaging, Hangouts, Google Calendar, Google Docs, spreadsheets, presentations, and more.
+G Suite was launched in 2006 as a software-as-a-service (SaaS) offering.
+Today’s G Suite includes an office productivity suite, email, and document sharing, as well as Gmail, Google Talk for instant messaging, Hangouts, Google Calendar, Google Docs, spreadsheets, presentations, and more.

 HTTPS is an aggregate of HTTP and the Secure Sockets Layer (SSL)/Transport Layer Security (TLS) protocol, in which the authentication and encryption capabilities of SSL and TLS protect HTTP communications.
 HTTPS is widely used, accounting for roughly 80 percent of internet traffic according to Google.
 When a client accesses a website or a web application, HTTPS provides authentication for both the website and associated web server and encrypts data between the client and server.

 An increasing number of malware authors are using SSL to hide threats, yet many organizations still allow SSL traffic to go uninspected.
 Learn About the Zscaler platform’s native SSL inspection.